 At a meeting of the United Nations Security Council, Gabon's representative has condemned South Africa's defiance' over Namibia.

-At a meeting of the United Nations Security Council, Gabon's representative has condemned South Africa's defiance' over Namibia.
+Background: At a meeting of the United Nations Security Council, Gabon's representative has condemned South Africa's defiance' over Namibia.
 Monsieur Leon N'Dong, who is also President of the Security Council, attacked South African plans for unilateral elections in the territory.

 SYNOPSIS: Monsieur N'Dong was referring to the row between South Africa and the United Nations - which has put forward its own plan for elections.
 Further problems have been caused by a compromise solution agreed between the South African Government and five Western countries.